 Although some electric corded models are made of plastic, others are made of steel.
 High-end steel models may be more robust, but there’s a weight penalty.
 At eleven pounds and upward, there can be little to choose between corded, cordless, and gas.

-Speaking of cords, we must also point out that fact that they can get tangled, which is both frustrating and dangerous when you’re using a chainsaw.
-And because there’s a 15-amp maximum in home electrical sockets, you’re somewhat limited.
+Speaking of cords, we must also point out that they can get tangled, which is both frustrating and dangerous when you’re using a chainsaw.
+Because there’s a 15-amp maximum for home electrical sockets, you’re somewhat limited.
 Furthermore, it’s a pain to deal with an extension cord, and you cannot carry your electric corded model more than 100 feet away from the source because of current drop.
 (Resistance in the cable soaks up power.)

 Cordless electric chainsaws tend to weigh more than their corded counterparts due to the addition of the battery.
 The average tool weighs 10 to 15 pounds, in fact.
 If you get one, you’ll be paying this weight penalty, and you’ll also probably be paying a bit more for the chainsaw itself.
 Cordless electrics are not as cheap as many corded models.